mattbaker/pipboyspec/communication.md

 #### Type 5: Command Request

-Messages of type 5 are sent by the App to the Server to request an action be taken in the game.
+Messages of type 5 are sent by the app to the server to request an action be taken in the game.
 The content of the message is a JSON string of the form:

 ```JSON
 {"type": 1, "args": [4207600675, 7, 494, [0, 1]], "id": 3}